Health and Wellness

-We anticipate offering on-campus COVID-19 testing through Maryville’s Office of Health and Wellness in circumstances where staff determine testing is warranted.
-The availability of testing may be limited based on the availability of testing supplies and staffing capacity within the Office of Health and Wellness.
-In cases where Maryville is unable to provide on-campus testing, referrals to other healthcare providers may be provided.
+We offer on-campus COVID-19 testing to students through Maryville’s Health and Wellness Office in circumstances where healthcare officials determine that testing is warranted.
+The availability of testing may be limited based on the availability of testing supplies and staffing capacity within the Health and Wellness Office.
+In cases where Maryville is unable to provide on-campus testing for students, referrals to other healthcare providers may be provided.

-- How are services in the Office of Health of Wellness changing because of COVID-19?
+- How are services in the Health and Wellness Office changing because of COVID-19?

 Our Health and Wellness Office is being expanded and redesigned to allow us to continue offering standard healthcare services from our Nurse Practitioner while also providing greater separation of patients and reduce possible exposure to COVID-19 or other diseases.
 We are also expanding staffing to provide the necessary resources to assist the office.
 To limit contact, all visits to the Health and Wellness Office will be by appointment only.
 Students with appointments will be pre-screened.
 Virtual appointments will be available through private, secure video conferencing.